kennethrioja/secondbrain/articles.md

 	- Dewey Effect :
 		- Romanticization of the process of discovery
 		- Readiness to learn :
-			- Child's cognitive level and his/her current place in soety (Dewey, 1929)
+			- Child's cognitive level and his/her current place in society (Dewey, 1929)
 			- Link with ZPD
 		- Discovery learning :
 			- The children learn best when discovering for themselves the verities of life (Dewey, 1929)